-Why isn't my stream playing in the latest update to Chrome?
+Why isn't my stream playing?

 Historically they have permitted "mixed content" which means things like images and audio not using HTTPS would still load, but you would see a warning in your browser, as these were deemed to be a low risk to users.

-With the latest update to Chrome, if your website uses HTTPS but your stream doesn't, it won't play.
+In recent versions of most browsers, if your website uses HTTPS but your stream doesn't, it won't play.

 You can check this by seeing if your stream URL begins "http://" but your website URL begins "https://".